bjhamltn/CGM-SVG.NET/README.md

 # CGM_TO_SVG
-Project for converting CMG to svg. aa
+C# project for converting CMG to svg.